 As per Texas landlord-tenant laws, landlords have the responsibility to:

-• Keep tenants informed on necessary disclosures.
+• Provide information to tenants about any necessary disclosures.

 An Overview of Texas Landlord-Tenant Laws